What’s an Activity?

 How do I create an Activity?

-- To create an Activity, first select the course on the upper left, then click the "New Activity" button at the lower left corner of your GoReact dashboard.
+- To create an Activity, first select the course from the course drop down on the upper left, then click the "Create Activity" button at the lower left corner of your GoReact dashboard.

 - Give the Activity a name, set dates and total points if you wish, and select the appropriate type of Activity.
 (Details for each option are described below.)

 - Due Date: You may optionally set a date when this Activity is due.
 GoReact will allow video submissions for this Activity after the due date, but they will be flagged red so you know they were submitted late.

 - Availability Date: You may optionally set a date when this Activity will become visible to student presenters.
 If no date is set, the Activity is available immediately.

 Enter the total points possible for this Activity, unless you want to include a rubric.
 When a rubric is added, the rubric score will determine the number of points possible for the Activity.

 Check the "Test" box if you wish to make this activity a test.
 You can optionally impose a time limit for how long a student participant's recording may be.
 To do so, enter the recording time limit in minutes.

 Enabling the Test option on an activity enforces the following: